itIsBrando/Heroes-Tactics-GB/README.md

  # Heroes Tactics

-### A turn-based strategy game for the Nintendo GameBoy inspired by the Fire Emblem series
+A turn-based strategy game for the Nintendo Gameboy.

+## Project Goals
+- **Primary Objective:**
+  - Develop an AI bot that is intelligent enough to win against a human player
+- **Secondary Objectives:**
+  - Learn about serial data transfer and state machines to allow for local multiplayer

+## Technologies Used
+- **Programming Languages:**
- - written in C and compiled using [GBDK](https://github.com/gbdk-2020/gbdk-2020)
+  - C
+- **Frameworks/Libraries:**
+  - None
+- **Tools:**
+  - vscode, GameBoy Development Kit ([GBDK](https://github.com/gbdk-2020/gbdk-2020/))

+## Project Features
+ - Three character classes
+ - Clever AI to play against
- - features AI and link cable support
+ - Multiplayer over link cable

+## Getting Started

+- **Installation:**
+  - Build using the makefile after installing the GBDK
+- **Running the Project:**
+  - Any Gameboy Emulator should work

 ## Controls
  - **A** select unit